chiggs01/GettingCleaningData/CodeBook.md

 * LAYING

 ###Measurement
-This character-based field was derived from the measurements types in the raw data which contain a mean and standard deviation.
-No units were given for the measurements.
+This character-based field identifies the type of data obtained from the Smartphone's internal gyroscope and accelerometer.
+The list was derived from the measurements types within the raw data containing either a mean and standard deviation.
+No units were provided for the measurements.
-The values used in this data set are:
+The values contained in this data set are:
 * fBodyAcc-X
 * fBodyAcc-Y
 * fBodyAcc-Z